Meet the Committee

 Deputy Security Team Leader, Estates

-My name is Daniel Beckley.
-All my friends call me Big D or Big Man.
-I am a father, husband, and former heavyweight boxer.
-For the past 15 years I have proudly worked as a security officer within LSE.
-In 2010, I founded EMBRACE, which became LSE’s first-ever BAME staff network.
-With the support of many courageous members, our community has grown rapidly and we continue to represent, celebrate and inspire change for all BAME staff throughout LSE.
-In 2016, I was part of the founding team that launched LSE Rejoice – a praise and worship group formed to connect colleagues through their strong faith in God.
-Lastly, for the past few years I have been running a skipping fitness class (called Skip Fit) within the school – to share the joy of movement and encourage students and staff to incorporate regular exercise within their daily routine.
+Daniel, known to his friends as Big D or Big Man, is a father, husband, and former heavyweight boxer.
+For the past 15 years, he has proudly served as a security officer at LSE.
+In 2010, Daniel founded EMBRACE, LSE's first-ever BAME staff network.
+With the support of many courageous members, the community has grown rapidly, continuing to represent, celebrate, and inspire change for all BAME staff at LSE.
+In 2016, he was part of the founding team that launched LSE Rejoice, a praise and worship group created to connect colleagues through their shared faith in God.
+Additionally, Daniel has been running a skipping fitness class called Skip Fit at the school for the past few years, aiming to share the joy of movement and encourage both students and staff to incorporate regular exercise into their daily routines.

-With the help of strong and impactful groups like Embrace – I am confident that the school is on track for an even brighter future.
-One that is equitable, inclusive, and, courageously forward-thinking!
+Through the efforts of impactful groups like EMBRACE, Daniel is confident that the school is on a path toward an even brighter future—one that is equitable, inclusive, and courageously forward-thinking.

 Highlight of time part of the EmbRace: The launch event for EmbRace back in 2010!
 The energy in the room was palpable.
 And I'm glad to say this energy and vigor is still alive and flowing throughout the committee today.